altocodenl/TODIS/readme.md

 While any implementation of a digital dataspace will rely on memory addresses, this can be left to the implementation.
 The dataspace, however, is our *interface* to data, and that interface - I contend - can be used to model anything, even low level representations that map to memory addresses.

-With paths, [places](https://www.youtube.com/watch?v=-6BsiVyC1kM) become memorable and associative.
+With paths, [places](https://www.youtube.com/watch?v=-6BsiVyC1kM) become memorable, associative and even permanent.

 Perhaps the most curious consequence of this approach is that we have no way of representing empty lists or hashes - no empty boxes!
 Every line in fourdata has a rightmost value that's either a text or a number.
 Contrast this with a spreadsheet, or with computer memory, which is full of cells or addresses that contain no value.
 In contrast, in this representation there are no empty spaces: all the data that is there represents something.
 Like [breadcrumbs](https://en.wikipedia.org/wiki/Breadcrumb_navigation), paths always point you somewhere.